 The following diploma programs are designated as competitive.

 Competitive programs open for application on October 1, and close on February 15, each academic year.
 All supporting documentation is required by 4:30 p.m.
-(Saskatchewan time) on March 1.
+(CST) on March 15.
+Where the 15th falls upon a weekend, documents will be due the following Monday.

 International applicants are not generally considered for admission to competitive programs.